sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Define CD -
 - repeatable process

-- we don't want to hard-code configuration variables
+- we don't want to hard-coded configuration variables
 - try cf target to get the values of these configuration variables except the password
 - build your pipeline (and infrastructure) early in the project cycle